Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Experiments

 \section{Experiments}

-To evaluate the effectiveness and efficiency of the Smurfs framework, we carried out a series of thorough experiments.
-In addition to the main experiment designed to assess the entire framework, we conducted an ablation study to test the capabilities of each component within the multi-agent framework.
-This section offers a detailed description of the experimental setup, methodologies employed, and key findings.
-Our goal is to showcase how the Smurfs framework, through the cooperative work of its multi-agent ensemble, effectively manages complex tasks while optimizing resource use.
-The experiments were designed with the following research objectives:
+To evaluate both the effectiveness and efficiency of the Smurfs framework, in thie section, we carried out two multi-tool planning tasks: (1) an open-ended task, \textit{StableToolBench}~\cite{guo2024stabletoolbench}, and (2) a closed-ended task, \textit{HotpotQA}~\cite{yang2018hotpotqa}.
+In addition to these main experiments designed to assess the entire framework, we conducted an ablation studies followed by a case study to test the capabilities of each component within the multi-agent framework and investigate the underlying reasons for its effectiveness.

-\begin{itemize} \item To validate the capability of the entire framework in managing tool planning tasks; \item To independently assess the impact of each component on the overall performance, and identify the key factors influencing the multi-agent framework; \end{itemize}